Riding with herds of zebra in Botswana on a riding safari

 Kalahari camp

-You will be met on arrival at Maun airport by someone holding a sign saying Ride Botswana, who will introduce you to your pilot for your flight into the pans.
+You will be met on arrival at Maun airport and be given your ticket for your flight into the pans.

 Your camp (Camp Kalahari) is nestled amongst the acacias and Mokolwane palms, adjacent to the Makgadikgadi-Nxai Pans National Park in Botswana.
 It’s refreshingly simple, yet comfortable.